0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 {% include captioned_image.html url="/images/coeff_count.png" description="Sum of all LFSR lengths" style="width: 60vh" %}

 ## Linear feedback shift registers
-LFSRs are simple [PRNG][prng-wiki] constructs, which are commonly used in hardware applications due to their speed and simplicity.
+LFSRs are [PRNG][prng-wiki] constructs, which are commonly used in hardware applications due to their speed and simplicity.
 LFSRs are used (to varying degrees of security) in many ciphers, such as the ones implemented in GSM ([A5/1][a51-wiki], [A5/2][a52-wiki]), Bluetooth ([E0][e0-wiki]), and various digital broadcast mediums.

 A famous example - the [Content Scramble System][css-wiki], which was used to encrypt DVDs and was implemented using LFSRs, was [completely broken][css-wiki-hack] partially on account of its use of LFSRs.